 How to Secure Working Capital During The Longest Government Shutdown in History

-While America is in the midst of the longest US government shutdown, the Small Business Administration loan process is halted affecting millions of small businesses.
+While America is amid the longest US government shutdown, the Small Business Administration Loan Process is halted affecting millions of small businesses.

 If you’re a small to midsize business owner ready to launch or on the cusp of growth, you can find useful information in this article on what the partial shutdown is, what is its impact, and what your options are to secure working capital during this difficult time.

 Constitutionally, Congress is meant to periodically pass bills that approve spending for the federal government.
 Those spending bills can fund the whole government or just parts of it and can last a couple of weeks, months or a whole year.
 When the present bill expires, lawmakers must pass a new one to keep the government running.
 The bills are crucial to keep it operational, without an approved spending plan the government starts to shut down.